GrimAnticheat/Grim/SECURITY.md

 ## Supported Versions

-Latest released spigot or newer
+Vulnerability must be reproducable on the latest grim version on spigotmc or newer.

 ## Reporting a Vulnerability

-For major bypasses that would affect gameplay if reported publicly Join the discord: https://discord.com/invite/FNRrcGAybJ and message DefineOutside.
+If there's a major bypass that would affect gameplay if reported publicly then join Grim's discord [here](https://discord.com/invite/FNRrcGAybJ) and message DefineOutside.